The Haunted Stars: Contact with the Vanryn and their enemy

 In the brush-covered ruins they make contact with one of the inhabitants of Ryn, a young woman called Aral who is curious about the spacecraft.
 Fairlie discovers to his astonishment that she can understand him, that the Vanryn language has remained much the same for three hundred centuries.
 (He learns later that this is because the Vanryn have kept playable recordings of their ancestors' songs and speeches.)
 Even so, the party from Earth find it difficult to establish relations with the local people, most of whom avoid them.
 Not even the adventurous Aral wants to stay and talk.

 An argument develops among the Earth people about how to deal with the elusive Vanryn.
-DeWitt wants to capture and question local people like Aral to get what he expects to be vital military information.
+DeWitt wants to capture and question local people such as Aral to get what he expects to be vital military information.
 Fairlie and Christensen angrily oppose such strong-arm methods.
 During the argument, Christensen has a heart attack which eventually kills him.

 DeWitt then takes command.
 He leads a small exploration party (including Fairlie) which pursues Aral and her male companion Thrayn towards their community.
 It is a city overgrown with vegetation, with limited technology and only the simplest of weapons.
 Fairlie learns, from Aral and Thrayn, that people on Ryn still remember and fear their enemy in the ancient war, whom they name as the Llorn, and also call "the shadowed ones".
 They think that the arrival of the Earth spacecraft will draw the Llorn's attention.
 Aral and Thrayn are different from the others, more interested in the achievements of their spacefaring ancestors; although they share their neighbours' fear of the Llorn.
 They are rejected by their neighbours for revealing the community's location to the Earth people, and become reluctant helpers of DeWitt's expedition.